 7. New family intake forms

-This form can include sections for families to share details about their child's personality, interests, and learning style.
-It's also an opportunity to understand each family’s unique circumstances and expectations for your program.
+Positive engagement with families starts from day one.
+A new family intake form welcomes families and provides you with important information about their child.
+This form can include sections for families to share details about their child's interests and habits.
+It is also an excellent opportunity to understand each family’s unique circumstances and expectations for your program.

 Digital vs. paper forms